 Can I make changes to my itinerary?

-Yes, of course, but major changes must receive written permission from the Fellowship Program.
+Yes, of course, though we now require notification not written permission for major changes.
 Changes should, however, be true to the essence and focus of the project.

 What about health insurance?